cqann/Sellpy-Suit-Filter/README.md

 ### 3. Configuration Parameters Explained

 -   **initial_url**: The starting URL for the scraper.
 This URL targets men's suits and jackets with specific filters applied (e.g., price, material, color, brand, condition).
+The initial_url can easily be created by going over into sellpy and browsing suits and adding your desired filter.
 -   **n_pages** (Optional):

     -   **Purpose**: Sets a maximum number of pages to scrape.
     -   **Usage**: If you prefer the scraper to stop after a certain number of pages, uncomment this line and set your desired number.
+Comment with "#"
     -   **Example**: `n_pages=10` will limit the scraper to 10 pages.

 -   **Measurement Ranges**: